rbarazzutti/tm4j/README.md

 - Check what API deuce, multiverse, ... proposed
 - What about @Inline annotation?
 - XX:CompileThreshold
 - or you can use the parameter XXX to compile only the method that will be used inside the transaction
+- look at IBM Power8 Transactional Memory features